evalplus/evalplus/README.md

 ## 💻 LLM-generated code

-Please kindly find the LLM-pre-generated code samples [in the attachment of our v0.1.0 release](https://github.com/evalplus/evalplus/releases/tag/v0.1.0).
+We also share pre-generated code samples from LLMs we have [evaluated](https://evalplus.github.io/leaderboard.html) in the attachment of our [v0.1.0 release](https://github.com/evalplus/evalplus/releases/tag/v0.1.0).
 Each sample file is packaged in a zip file named like `${model_name}_temp_${temperature}.zip`.
 You can unzip them to a folder named like `${model_name}_temp_${temperature}` and run the evaluation from scratch with: